wlloyduw/SAAF/tutorial/README.md

 ./faas_runner --function hello --runs 100 --threads 100
 ```

-This will run your hello function 100 times in parallels across 100 threads and will automatically open a CSV report.
+This will run your hello function 100 times in parallel using 100 threads and will automatically open a CSV report.
 FaaS Runner has dozens of options to customize how experiments are executed and reports are generated.

 To make our experiments more interesting, let's deploy a new function that actually does some work.
 Here is the steps to take: